BBualdo/Life-is-a-Game/README.md

 ### 🧐 Features

-- Slider-like tutorial showing main concepts of an app
+- Interactive tutorial to introduce the app's main concepts
-- Creating, tracking, updating and deleting missions
+- CRUD operations for managing missions
-- Verbose difficulty level system - user adjust slider getting hints in which cases that difficulty would be appropriate
+- Advanced difficulty level system with contextual hints
-- Gaining XP and leveling up
+- XP and level progression
-- Earning achievements
+- Achievements to unlock
-- Editing profile information (Avatar, Bio, Current Goal, etc.)
+- User profile customization (Username, Avatar, Bio, etc.)
-- Authentication and Authorization
+- Authentication and authorization
-- External Providers Auth (Facebook, Google, Github) (soon)
+- Integration with external providers for authentication (Facebook, Google, GitHub)

 ## My process

+### Frontend implementation

+#### To be filled in the future, as the original content was lost in December 2023. :(

 ### Backend implementation